 We all know foodservice kitchens consume a ton of energy.
-With so many commerical appliances involved in creating a menu, it’s crucial to invest in energy efficient kitchen equipment.
+With so many commercial appliances involved in creating a menu, it’s crucial to invest in energy-efficient kitchen equipment.
 With inefficient equipment, you may be throwing away thousands of extra dollars each year.
 In this guide, we’ve shared a few of our favorite restaurant kitchen energy efficiency tips, so your operation can invest in equipment that helps conserve resources and save money.

 Cook with Smart Technology

 First, it’s important to consider and evaluate the most energy-intensive appliances in your kitchen, so that you maximize savings.
-For example, an oven is usually more energy efficient than a rotisserie, and steam cookers use minimal energy as well.
-When shopping for a new appliance, look for the Energy Star certification to ensure that it’s designed for efficiency and savings.
+When shopping for a new appliance, look for ENERGY STAR certification to ensure that it’s designed for efficiency and savings.

 Invest in a Self-Cleaning Oven

 You can reduce monthly energy bills by purchasing an oven with self-cleaning capabilities.
 When compared with the money spent cleaning an oven by hand, a self-cleaning model uses up to 50% less water, and it starts with the push of a button.
 This one tweak can result in hundreds of dollars of yearly energy savings and savings related to labor.